 [T]he air became very still and Java's lush vegetation glowed in the eerie light characteristic of sunset in the tropics.
 As at sunset, too, the horizon turned red, but it did so not only in the west but in all directions, and in the half-light distant volcanoes usually obscured by the glare of the Sun became visible.
 For the four minutes of total eclipse, the Sun, almost directly overhead, looked like a black ball surrounded by a brilliant white light.
 Most eerily of all, in one of the most densely populated rural areas in the world, there was no traffic on the roads, no movement in towns or villages, and no one watching the eclipse.
-9

-For weeks prior to the event, newspapers, radios, and TVs had gone to great length to warn people about the event for fear that people would damage their eyes.
-Posters were prominently displayed in villages across the country bearing the message that watching the eclipse would cause you to go blind and were so effective that:
+For weeks prior to the event, newspapers, radios, and TVs had gone to great length to warn people about the event for fear that they would damage their eyes.
+Posters were prominently displayed in villages across the country bearing the message that watching the eclipse would cause you to go blind and were so effective that residents stayed in their homes and dared not even look outside for fear of the Sun's "sharp rays" during the eclipse.